 This blog, sponsored by Lanmark360 (formerly The Lanmark Group) and hosted by its managing partner, Michael McCarthy, offers a fresh tone, Guest Geek articles, and highlights the fun that can be found in dentistry.
 If you like DentalBuzz you’ll probably like The Dental Geek.

-A dental patient care coordinator (for possibly the third Madow brother?), Nomi is well-known for her Facebook page, “The Dental Office,” where she posts XtraNormal videos about the perils and passions of dentistry.
+A dental patient care coordinator, Nomi is well-known for her Facebook page, “The Dental Office,” where she posts XtraNormal videos about the perils and passions of dentistry.
 Favorite challenge she’s put out there so far?
 If you share the dysfunctions in your office with her, she’ll anonymously publish your blowing-off-steam session.

 Dr. Lorne Lavine is a retired periodontist who helps dentists improve their practices through better technology.
 It’s always a fun to guess what topic he’s covering that day because the titles usually only offer a vague quip of a clue. (“Hot and Heavy”?
 Hotkeys.
 “Two Finger Salute?”
 Multitouch.)
 Some dental news is offered but mostly he’ll show you some cool stuff that you can use to make your time behind the computer more worthwhile.